available for purchase

-For 19 seasons, Company One Theatre has situated itself as a home for social and artistic liberation by working to unite the city’s diverse communities through socially provocative performance and by facilitating the emergence of civically engaged artists.
+For 20 years, Company One Theatre has situated itself as a home for social and artistic liberation by working to unite the city’s diverse communities through socially provocative performance and by facilitating the emergence of civically engaged artists.

 In the summer of 1998, six graduates of Clark University in Worcester, MA set up artistic-camp on Great Diamond Island off the coast of Portland, Maine with a goal of creating an artistic home and a touring production.
 Their limited experience took a back seat to indefatigable dedication as, piece by piece, they built a foundation upon which Company One would later be founded.
 Touring with David Ives’ All in the Timing, they blazed a trail of box-office success through several major east-coast cities.
 Eager to continue working together, the members of “The Island Project” went on to found Company One in the fall of the same year.

 Since then, Company One has become a nationally renowned, award-winning theatre company in residence at the Boston Center for the Arts.
 By establishing a dedicated space for marginalized and alternative narratives to thrive, Company One has become a leader in the ongoing conversations that continue to define the era of social change in contemporary America.
 Consistently recognized for groundbreaking artistic excellence and for championing What’s Next in American theatre, Company One has been instrumental in attracting audiences that reflect the ever-evolving face and rich diversity of our society.
 Our Stage One education programming uses theatre as a vehicle for freedom of expression, increased self confidence, and cultural awareness, working in seven Boston public schools and offering a full year employment program for teens.